-Please complete and return to the School Business Manager who will acknowledge receipt and explain what action will be taken.
+Please complete and return to either the Headteacher, Chair to the Governors or Clerk to the governors, depending what your complaint is about.
+The appropriate person as listed above will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

 Postcode:

 Day time telephone number:

 Evening telephone number:

+Email address:
-Please give details of your complaint, including whether you have spoken to anybody at the

-school about it.
+Please give details of your complaint, including whether you have spoken to anybody at the school about it.

 What actions do you feel might resolve the problem at this stage?

+What actions do you leer might resolve the problem at this stage:

-Are you attaching any paperwork?
-If so, please give details.
+Are you attaching i anv r paperwork? lf so. please aive a letails. you allaoining j any p Juperwork п зо, picase give c iciuno.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

-complaint referred to.

 Date:

-16. Roles and Responsibilities
+Appendix C - Roles and Responsibilities